Saturday, December 21, 2013

 Pay a middle-class working man good wages and sustain the pool of buying power in an economy.
 Good pay also gives hope and encouragement to the poor; that their reach upward and out of poverty is realistically attainable.

 What I liked most about Mr. Reich's chat was his manner of sharing truths about our country's present economic condition and offering up solutions to remedy the problems we face.
-The former U.S. Secretary of Labor uses knowledge, thought and reason in coming to his conclusions on how best to treat our diseased economy and bring financial health and well-being to a nation who's citizens continue to suffer the effects of depression.
+The former U.S. Secretary of Labor uses knowledge, thought and reason in coming to his conclusions on how best to treat our diseased economy and bring financial health and well-being to a nation whose citizens continue to suffer the effects of depression.

 As for the challengers and non-believers who feel Robert Reich's ideas are far-fetched and threaten the future health of our country, don't hide in the shadows and whisper your disapproval in the ears of media, come forward into the light and debate the man.
 I'll betcha, he'll whip some sense into you.